andylinx/VLM-Safety-Eval/README.md

     --trust-remote-code
 ```

-### 3. Model-Specific Inference Parameters
+### 4. Model-Specific Inference Parameters

 > ⚠️ **Important**: Different models have different preferences for inference hyperparameters.
-Recent models are especially sensitive to these settings.
+Reasoning models are more sensitive to these settings.
 Using incorrect parameters may significantly affect output quality.

 | Model | temperature | top_p | top_k | repetition_penalty | presence_penalty |
 |-------|-------------|-------|-------|-------------------|------------------|